JetSetIlly/Gopher2600/README.md

 * Fingerprint patterns for automated controller/peripheral selection.

+* As a reference for the Wickstead Design bankswitching protocol.
+Only one ROM of this type exists (the `Pursuit of the Pink Panther`).

 In all these instances, primary sources of information could not be found.

 (Earlier revision of Gopher2600 used Stella a reference for the EF cartridge